ronhandels/IPECAD/readme.md

 | Online      | deterministic only with selection of inputs | <https://ronhandels.shinyapps.io/ipecad/>                                                  |

 Generally, the formats are based on the same underlying inputs list and strategy and scenario functions (see model code for details).
-See below for details on versioning and repository files for differences between them.

 ## Installation tutorial R version